lyne-design-system/lyne-documentation/content/information-architecture.md

       * Assets & tools
   * How Lyne works
     * Structure/architecture
     * How is everything related
+    * For whom?
+(Show the different roles which profit from Lyne)
   * How we work (team/processes/principles)
     * Code of conduct
     * Who we are